God Dam It

 0 Helpful / 2 Not

 Pros: Beautiful course.
 Nice aesthetics.
-Most holes are well layed out and reasonable parred.
+Most holes are well laid out and reasonably parred.
+Interesting use of elevation.

-Cons: There are 2 holes (i forget first ones number, and then I think 15) that go from intermediate to be ready to lose your disc real fast due to some decent distance and water obstacles.
+Cons: There are 2 holes that go from intermediate to "be ready to lose your disc" real fast due to some decent distance and water obstacles.
 Beginners and AMs may want to use the short tees on these holes.

 0 of 2 people found this review helpful.

 Bring your arm

 Pros: - very well marked, great tee pads, cool shots, sweet terrain

 Cons: -course really benefits people that can throw the farthest, most of the baskets do not have any high risk/reward shots, except for one shot over the dam (my disc blew into the spillway)

 - Front 18 are great, but must really play the back 9 also to get some tight wooded shots.
 However, the back 9 are poorly marked

 Other Thoughts: If your within an hour and half, make the drive. it is a very long course and very fun, people with big arms will really enjoy, but shorter arm people will need to be on their putting game to compete